 Before and after school care is provided at the school by Meltham School's Out, a not-for-profit company.
-It has places for up to 22 children at the Breakfast Club each morning and up to 42 children at the After School Club session each afternoon during school term time.
+It has places for up to 42 children at the Breakfast Club each morning and the After School Club session each afternoon during school term time only.
 The club occupies a purpose-built room within the school and also utilises the school grounds.

-Meltham School's Out is registered with Ofsted and was graded 'good' in an inspection in January 2017.
+Meltham School's Out is registered with Ofsted and was graded 'good' in its last inspection.
 It has 6 permanent paid employees and is managed by a committee comprising of 2 company directors, company secretary who is the Headteacher, childcare manager, deputy manager and other members who are governors or parents.